bdlim99/GM4HDDA_2024/README.md

 ## Homework 3
 Follow the instructions in the ``HW3-1.ipynb`` and ``HW3-2.ipynb`` files.
 After you complete and run the HW ipython files, upload them to eTL.
 You need to set up a separate environment for HW3-2.
 Please follow the instructions carefully.

+## Homework 4
+Follow the instructions in the ``HW4.ipynb`` files.
+After you complete and run the HW ipython files, upload them to eTL.